Academic Suspension FAQs

 I will not register for the next semester.
 What should I do?

-- During the semester when you are prohibited from registering and attending, meet with an Academic Advisor to gain insight into the areas that are a problem and suggestions on how to improve your academic performance.
+During the semesters when you are prohibited from registering and attending, meet with an Academic Success Advisor to gain insight into the areas that are a problem and suggestions on how to improve your academic performance.

 Can I ever come back?